How to Install Joomla on Google Cloud Server

 Install Joomla on Google Cloud Servers

-Once you have installed all required packages, Joomla can be set up directly from your browser by browsing the server hostname or IP address.
+Once you have all the required packages installed, Joomla can be set up directly from your browser.
+Just navigate to your server’s hostname or IP address.

 How to install Joomla on Ubuntu Linux with Apache